Chimento History, Family Crest & Coats of Arms

 The surname Chimento was first found in Rimini, and date back to the 12th century, when Giordano Clementini was a military commander during the expedition to the Orient.

 Early History of the Chimento family

-Another 229 words (16 lines of text) covering the years 1158, 1550, 1700, and 1752 are included under the topic Early Chimento History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chimento research.
+More information is included under the topic Early Chimento History in all our PDF Extended History products and printed products wherever possible.